Hiring a Wedding Band on the Italian Riviera – A Short Guide

 We’ve tried to make it as easy as possible to hire English wedding bands on the Italian Riviera, and we hope to help many more couples find their perfect wedding band in the years to come.

 If you're planning your own wedding in Italy, what are your plans for the live music or entertainment on your special day?
-Tell us in the comments section below!

 — Adam is a co-founder of FixTheMusic and works on everything from copywriting and marketing to design and user experience.
 He studied Music at Cambridge University.
 Adam is a keen pianist, and also learned cello and trumpet from an early age.